The Fundamental theorem of tropical differential algebra over nontrivially valued fields and the radius of convergence of nonarchimedean differential equations: Abstract

 \section{Abstract}

-We prove a fundamental theorem for tropical differential equations analogue of the fundamental theorem of tropical geometry in this context.
-We extend results from Aroca et al. and from Fink and Toghani, working only in the case of trivial valuation as introduced by Grigoriev, to differential equations with power series coefficients over any valued field.
-To do so, a crucial ingredient is the framework for tropical differential equations introduced by Giansiracusa and Mereta.
-As a corollary of the fundamental theorem, the radius of convergence of solutions of a differential equation over a nontrivially valued field can be computed tropically.
+We prove a fundamental theorem for tropical partial differential equations, analogous to the fundamental theorem of tropical geometry in this context.
+We extend results from Aroca et al., Falkensteiner et al. and from Fink and Toghani for the case of trivial valuation as introduced by Grigoriev to differential equations with power series coefficients over any valued field.
+Crucial ingredients are the framework for tropical partial differential equations introduced by Giansiracusa and Mereta and a result on infinite intersections of projections of fibers of tropicalizations, which we prove using Hrushovski and Loeser's model-theoretic interpretation of Berkovich analytification.
+As a corollary of the fundamental theorem, we show that the radius of convergence of solutions of an ordinary differential equation over a nontrivially valued field can be computed tropically.